Vladimir-19/Pinterest/README.md

 # README

-1. bundle install
-2. npm install
-3. rails s (to start localhost)
-3. npm start

-This is a fullstack web application that was built with
+This fullstack web application was built with:
     React / Redux
     JavaScript
     HTML / CSS